 Does it Matter How Art Is Created?

 AI has permeated every facet of life, business, and art.
 And there is no turning back.
 Many artists, designers, and musicians today use AI to stretch the boundaries of creativity and what is humanly possible.
 Should brands and businesses credit their human and AI-enhanced sources?
 Does it matter if the creative output is high quality?
-Read this thought article and give us your insights in the comments.
+Read this thoughtful article and give us your insights in the comments.

 AI has permeated every facet of life, business, and art.
 And there is no turning back.
-Every industry and business uses AI, whether it’s for analytics intelligence, coding, content drafts, or graphic design.
+Every industry and business use AI, whether it’s for analytics intelligence, coding, content drafts, or graphic design.
 Many mixed media artists and musicians use AI to stretch the boundaries of creativity and what is humanly possible.

 Adventurous musicians and producers like Paul McCartney and Timbaland are incorporating AI into their creative process in experimental ways, using it to generate new sounds, melodies, and harmonies that go beyond traditional composition.
-I know several artists who use AI in their art, guided by their creative input, and honest in their approach and source.
+I know of artists who use AI in their art, guided by their creative input, and honest in their approach and source.
 Let’s not forget that some of our favorite movies come to life with CGIs and AI.

-The conversation around AI-enhanced art - for advertising and personal joy – is tricky.
+The conversation around AI-enhanced art and design - for advertising and personal joy – is tricky.
 On one hand, AI is emerging as a new art form, and on the other, it’s not human or emotionally conscious.
 Not to mention taking work away from artists and makers.

-There has been chatter about source “marking” art and advertising that is created or enhanced with AI to assure honesty and legitimacy.
+here has been chatter about source “marking” art and advertising that is created or enhanced with AI to assure honesty and legitimacy.
 This would let consumers know how the creative was made.

 Would you want to read a novel, listen to music, see a commercial, or embrace art that was created by machine-learned intelligence?
 Could we tell the difference?
 Do we care if it is good for our sensibility?
 The answers from my circle are mixed.
 While most people want to know how their art is contrived, many don’t care if it’s cooler, cheaper, faster, or bolder.